FAQs (General Questions)

 In most cases, yes.
 It depends on your genes and how elastic your skin is.
 If you have visible stretch marks from rapid weight gain, that’s a telling sign your skin has very little elasticity and isn’t likely to shrink back completely.
 The loose flesh will regain some of its old form, but not entirely.

-Incisions made during liposuction are very small and placed in inconspicuous areas.
+Incisions made during liposuction are very small and carefully placed.
 Most scars visible after liposuction will heal well.
 After a short amount of time it will be difficult to see where they were originally made.
+However, they may never fully disappear.

-A tummy tuck will not affect your physical ability to conceive children.
+An abdominoplasty (tummy tuck) does not affect your physical ability to conceive children.
 The pregnancy, however, may re-stretch the muscles and abdominal skin re-creating the laxity that was present before the procedure.
-Generally it is recommended to wait until you have finished having children before undergoing a tummy tuck.
-Every case is unique, and there may be situations where a tummy tuck is suitable for a person before planned conceptions, such as after a period of significant weight loss.
-Dr. Tavakoli can help you make the best decision regarding the timing of your surgery.
+Generally it is recommended to wait until you have finished having children before undergoing a abdominoplasty (tummy tuck).
+Every case is unique, and there may be situations where an abdominoplasty (tummy tuck) is suitable for a person before planned conceptions, such as after a period of significant weight loss.